If you’re selling a $500,000 home, the difference between a 1.5% listing fee and a 3% listing fee is $7,500. That’s why Redfin gets so much attention.

 Redfin agents offer many of the same general services as traditional real estate agents, including help with pricing, marketing, showings, offers, paperwork, and closing coordination.

 However, Redfin agents manage and render these services differently.
-If you're wondering if and why Redfin is bad, the biggest downside can be the spotty, hands-off service, especially for inexperienced home buyers and sellers.
-This is a key difference compared to other real estate companies that provide a more personal, hands-on approach.
+If you're wondering whether and why Redfin is bad, the biggest downside is its potential for hands-off service, especially for inexperienced home buyers and sellers.
+This is a key difference from other real estate companies, which offer a more personal, hands-on approach.

 1. Higher volume, less personalized attention